Wix integrates website accessibility tool with inclusion at its core

 Popular website builder Wix highlighted the importance of inclusion with the recent launch of its Accessibility Wizard.

-With today marking the tenth Global Accessibility Awareness Day, Horesh, Head of Accessibility at Wix told TechRadar Pro that it is all about inclusion as Wix continues to place heavy emphasis on making sure no one is left out.
+With today marking the tenth Global Accessibility Awareness Day, Nir Horesh, Head of Accessibility at Wix told TechRadar Pro that website accessibility is all about inclusion as the company continues to place heavy emphasis on making sure no one is left out.

 "When websites are not accessible, some people cannot use them due to their disabilities, therefore, making them accessible has always been the right thing to do.
 There are four different motivations for accessibility - inclusivity being the most important one," he added.